adam-cyclones/tidal-node/README.md

 #### run only
 To just run use `npm start`

+---

+## What is working
+- Return flat lua tables to node!

 ### What isnt working.
 - returning strings and numbers (simple TODO)

-### To do
+### Todo
+- Unit testing with Jest
+- Return strings
+- Return nil as null
+- Return dobules as number
-- Return lua tables to node!
+- Return nested tables
-- Returning strings
-- Returning complex data
-- Returning functions
+- Returning functions ?!
-- Functions from Lua
-- Tables from Lua to JavaScript objects
+- Improve nodelike Lua require to search paths lua_modules
+- Integrate lua-rocks and wrap so that installs are more node like
+- Test and validate fresh installs and install scripts
+- Reduce and remove c++ dependencies where posible
+- General repo management
+- Create branding, website docs and RC.alpha-1

 [Inspiration | https://github.com/vvanders/wasm_lua] by the fantastic @vvanders